-There are many hotels at the best areas to see the Aurora Borealis in Canada.
+There are many hotels in the best areas to see the Aurora Borealis in Canada.

 If Canada is your Northern Lights destination, I suggest checking our article on the best time and places to see Northern Lights in Canada.

-Norway is, without a doubt, the best place to see Northern Lights in the European continent.
+Norway is, without a doubt, the best place to see the Northern Lights on the European continent.
 There’s also a wide option of cheap flights, tours, and hotels to enjoy this natural phenomenon.

 Some of the strongest displays I’ve seen in my life have been under the Norwegian sky, making it one of my favorite countries to see the Northern Lights.

-The best places to see Northern Lights in Norway are:
+The best places to see the Northern Lights in Norway are:

 - Tromso: The most renowned location to see the Northern Lights in Norway.
 Aurora tourism is everywhere, and there’s a great offer of Northern Lights tours in Tromso.

-- Lofoten Islands: The best place to see Northern Lights in Norway if you’re a photographer.
+- Lofoten Islands: The best place to see the Northern Lights in Norway if you’re a photographer.

-- Senja: Not far from Lofoten, you can find the magic island of Senja, famous for its rugged peaks and fjords.
+- Senja: Not far from Lofoten, you’ll find the magical island of Senja, famous for its rugged peaks and fjords.

-- Alta: If you travel to Northern Norway, Alta is also a very good option to consider for seeing Northern Lights.
+- Alta: If you travel to northern Norway, Alta is also a very good option to consider for seeing the Northern Lights.

-If you’re an enthusiast photographer, we also run a Capture the Atlas Lofoten Photo tour every winter aimed at shooting landscapes and the Aurora on the Lofoten Islands.
+If you’re a photography enthusiast, we also run a Capture the Atlas Lofoten Photo tour every winter, which is aimed at shooting landscapes and the Aurora on the Lofoten Islands.

-The options are countless depending on your location, budget, and preferences.
-My favorite lodging option are the Eliassen Rorbuer cabins in the Lofoten Islands; It’s impossible to forget the night we spent watching the Aurora from our hotel-fishermen cabin.
+The options are endless depending on your location, budget, and preferences.
+My favorite lodging option is the Eliassen Rorbuer cabins on the Lofoten Islands; it’s impossible to forget the night we spent watching the Aurora from our fisherman-hotel cabin.

 You can find more in-depth information in our article on the best Northern Lights hotels in Norway.

-Besides, you can check our article on the best time and places to see Northern Lights in Norway.
+For more information, check out our article on the best time and places to see Northern Lights in Norway.

-Alaska – The best place to see Northern lights in the USA
+Alaska – The best place to see the Northern lights in the USA

 Alaska is the best place to see the Northern Lights in the United States.
-That doesn’t mean that you can’t see Northern Lights in other States in the US, but Alaska is the state with the highest possibilities for seeing the Aurora.
+That doesn’t mean that you can’t see the Northern Lights in other US states, but Alaska is the state with the highest chances of seeing the Aurora.

-During strong displays, the Northern Lights can occasionally be seen further south in the Northern States like Washington, Montana, Minnesota, Michigan, or Maine.
+During strong displays, the Northern Lights can occasionally be seen further south in the northern states, such as Washington, Montana, Minnesota, Michigan, or Maine.

-However, since Alaska is the “ to-go” option, we’ll see the best places to see Northern Lights there:
+However, since Alaska is the “ go-to” option, here are the best places to see the Northern Lights there:

-- Anchorage: It’s the largest city in Alaska in terms of population and one of the locations offering more options for seeing the Aurora in the USA.
-There are many commercial flights, and it’s the easiest place to plan your Northern lights trip to Alaska.
+- Anchorage: It’s the largest city in Alaska in terms of population and one of the locations that offers the most options for seeing the Aurora in the USA.
+There are many commercial flights, and it’s the easiest place to plan your Northern Lights trip to Alaska.

-- Denali: The most famous National Park of Alaska is one of the best places for seeing the Aurora away from the light pollution of the cities.
+- Denali: The most famous national park in Alaska is one of the best places for seeing the Aurora away from the light pollution of the cities.
 You’ll also have plenty of activities to do during the day, depending on the time of the year.